ACLU-MN alleges US citizen unlawfully detained

 The lawsuit alleges false arrest, false imprisonment and deprivation of liberty without due process.
 It seeks damages and requests a jury trial.

-A spokeswoman for the U.S. Attorney's office in Minneapolis did not immediately return a request for comment Thursday.
+A spokeswoman for the U.S. Attorney's office in Minneapolis said Thursday the office declines comment at this time.
 Sherburne County Attorney Kathleen Heaney said she had not received the complaint and could not comment.